rhel-labs/instruqt/buildah/02-step2/assignment.md

 > _NOTE:_  As we're using systemd to start the service, use the `--cmd` option not `--entrypoint`.

 Once the contents of the working container are complete, and the metadata has been updated, save the working container as the target application image using `buildah commit`.
+We are naming the contianer `el-httpd1`.

 ```bash
 buildah commit ubi-init-working-container el-httpd1